cloudfoundry/cf-deployment/bosh-lite.md

 - bosh-lite.yml
 - bosh-lite-runc.yml

-For `GCP`, you will need the above and also:
+For `GCP`, you will need:
+- bosh-lite.yml
+- bosh-lite-runc.yml
 - gcp/bosh-lite-vm-type.yml

 ## 2. `bbl up` the environment